 We hope that forms of thinking can emerge that draw from science, art, and spirituality; that are honest to the way that the world is: that show how things are connected to one another; and that inspire living with respect and care for the community of life.

 All living beings have value for themselves as well as for others.

-The universe is alive with creativity; the idea of entirely “dead” matter is an illusion.
+The cosmos is alive with creativity; the idea of entirely “dead” matter is an illusion.

 Humans are part of, not apart from, this larger whole, and find fulfillment by living with respect and care for all life, both human and non-human.